zopefoundation/zope.interface/README-better_unittest.txt

 - Convert all doctests in zope.interface to "normal" Sphinx documentation

-- Replace existin API coverage previously provided by the doctests with standard unit tests.
+- Replace existing API coverage previously provided by the doctests with standard unit tests.

 - Get the unit test coverage, sans doctests, to 100%.